love-boy/drug-induced-psychosis/README.md

 - DO NOT EXPERIMENT WITH THINGS LIKE 5-HTP, Lion's mane shrooms, St. John's wort, Turmeric, etc.

 Biased:
-- DO NOT BE STUPID LIKE ME.
-YOU CAN NOT MAKE THIS PROCESS FASTER.
+- YOU CAN NOT MAKE THIS PROCESS FASTER WITH DRUGS.
 - About Antidepressants: there is no shame in taking them but if you don't have to: don't.
 - Iodine, Selenium & Omega-3 supplements make me tired.
 Others for me are okay.
 You can get them in food (Algae, Chia seeds).
 - I experimented a lot and found out that it is not worth it.
 It made me even more sick.

+## Air
+- Air quality impacts our well-being.
+[Source](https://nutritionfacts.org/topics/air-pollution/)
+- If your city is polluted you can buy good pollution mask, indoor you can have air cleaner.
+- Remember to ventilate your room, CO<sub>2</sub> levels impact brain performance [Source](https://www.ncbi.nlm.nih.gov/pubmed/3114218)

 ## Other tips (biased)
 - Don't blame yourself.
 Trust yourself.
 - Stick to family & friends.
 Don't isolate.
 Socialize if you can.
 It's okay if you can't.
 - You will make a lot of mistakes but you will learn about yourself a lot.
 - Get help!
-Psychologist?
+Psychologist, psychiatrist, even your aunt.
-- *Stress* is bad.
+- **Stress** is bad.
 Make everything you can to make you feel comfortable.
 This is very important.
 Stress will destroy you in one year in this state and you probably will be in this state for sometime.
 Trust me.
 - You can have memory and thinking issues - it's okay, it will be better.
 - Don't experiment, trust your body.
 - It's okay to feel like shit.
 - Sleep well (from 7 to 9 h).
 - Don't push yourself too much.
-- If you are not better after 6 months, try psychiatrist.
+- If you are not better after 6 months, try visiting psychiatrist.
-- Time, diet, exercise and love is the only medication.
+- Time, diet, exercise, consistence and love is the only medication.
 - Love of the others can help you a lot.
 - You will probably forget a lot of this, that's okay too.